ethanChou314/pvsimulator/README.md

 # PVmodel
-A module that generates the data of a position-velocity model for a sphere with conical cavities.
+A Python module that generates the data of a position-velocity model for a sphere with conical cavities and plots the resulting data.